-This species is best known for the edible passion fruits.
+This species is best known for its edible passion fruits.
 It grows in the tropical regions of several continents, with numerous species and cultivars.
 In Europe it is not always winter hardy and we describe it here as an annual plant.
-The "Blue Passionflower" Passiflora caerulea lasts several years in is therefore the most interesting passion flower for the greening of façades and walls.
+The "Blue Passionflower" Passiflora caerulea lasts several years and is therefore the most interesting passion flower for the greening of façades and walls.

 Latin: Passiflora caerulea

-The passion flower is a twining vine originally from Argentina, Brasil and Perou.
+The passion flower is a twining vine originally from Argentina, Brasil and Peru.
 The dark and beautiful leaves can be evergreen in some climates.
-Planted in the ground it can reach 7 to 12 meters in height.
-The spectacular flowers on the younger shoots come in white, red or lilac from May to September or even later after very cold winters (July to October).
+Planted in the ground it can reach 7 - 12 metres in height.
+The spectacular flowers on the younger shoots come in white, red, or lilac from May to September or even later after very cold winters (July - October).
 The flowers are open only by day.
-Spanish priests have compared the shape of the flowers with Christian Symbols: 10 petals for 10 Apostels, The stamen ring as the crown of thorns, 5 filaments as 5 wounds and three stigmas as the (2 for hands, 1 for feet).
+Spanish priests have compared the shape of the flowers with Christian Symbols: 10 petals for 10 Apostles, the stamen ring as the crown of thorns, 5 filaments as 5 wounds, and 3 stigmas as the nails (2 for hands, 1 for feet).
 The fruits of passiflora caerula have the size of an egg but are not edible.
-Heavy pruning necessary in early spring.
+Heavy pruning is necessary in early spring.